 Each year, the Virginia Tech Carilion School of Medicine welcomes students from across the country, and we do all we can to help make Roanoke feel like home.
 The medical school has many programs in place to involve students in the Roanoke Valley.
 From service learning to youth mentoring and more, these interactions help to build well-rounded future physicians and connect Virginia Tech Carilion to the community.

 Within the medical school itself, students encounter many cultural and community-based opportunities to enrich their education.
 We strive to mix creativity with traditional medical education for the benefit of our students and the community.
-The Virginia Tech Carilion School of Medicine proudly hosts numerous art exhibits, poetry contests, special lectures, and youth-focused opportunities throughout the year.
+The Virginia Tech Carilion School of Medicine proudly hosts numerous art exhibits, public programs, service learning opportunities, youth-focused activities , and much more each year.

 The Virginia Tech Carilion School of Medicine welcomes the opportunity to partner with community organizations, especially those that work with youth and diverse populations.
-In addition, we offer visits/tours for groups interested in learning more about the medical school.
-Medical students are also frequently able to assist with community events, such as science fairs or other volunteer opportunities.
+The Office of Community and Culture is frequently able to assist with community events, such as science fairs or other volunteer opportunities.
+Many student clubs such as Mentors in Medicine also seek opportunities to engage with the community, providing STEM opportunities for local youth.
+Beginning in 2018, VTCSOM will also host the Virginia State Science and Engineering Fair for three years, providing high school students from across the Commonwealth of Virginia with opportunities to pursue their interested in STEM through research, discovery, and competition.
 If you are interested in partnering with us, please contact Carrie Knopf.

 At the Virginia Tech Carilion School of Medicine, faculty and students embrace the arts and the roles it can play in both education and the practice of medicine.
 With that idea in mind, the Creativity in Health Education Program was launched to expand the social, cultural, and humanistic awareness of the school’s students, faculty, and staff by integrating the arts into their daily routines.
 The program also serves as a way to involve community members in the life of the school.